-Aloholic substances, tobacco, inhalants or other intoxicants, and controlled dangerous substances, including prescription drugs, over the counter medications, look-alikes, and substances represented as controlled substances, and drug paraphernalia.
+Alcoholic substances, tobacco, inhalants or other intoxicants, vaping pens and paraphernalia, and controlled dangerous substances, including prescription drugs, over the counter medications, look-alikes, and substances represented as controlled substances, and drug paraphernalia.

 Possession

 The student has on his/her person, or within the student's personal property, or has under the student's actual or constructive control, any of the substances listed in this offense.